Online ADHD Therapy Across California

 Keep reading.
 We might be what you've been hoping for.

-Welcome to Brilla — an ADHD-specialized group therapy practice serving up niche, practical, and relatable support to ADHDers and the people who love them.
-We work through the internet across all of California and in person in our capitol city, Sacramento.
+Welcome to Brilla —an ADHD-specialized group therapy practice serving up niche, practical, and relatable support to ADHDers and the people who love them.
+We work online across all of California and in person in our capitol city, Sacramento.

-We provide therapy for ADHD and the struggles that often show up alongside it: the anxiety, the depression, the self-doubt, the relationship strain, the OCD, the mood disorders, the autism that nobody caught.
-ADHD rarely travels alone, and we crafted our approach around that reality.
+We provide therapy for ADHD and the struggles that often show up alongside it: the anxiety, the depression, the self-doubt, the relationship strain, the OCD, the rejection sensitivity, the mood disorders, the autism that nobody caught.

 How Undiagnosed ADHD Shows Up in Daily Life